 George C. Kuefner, MD, RPVI, RVT is certified by both the American Board of Venous and Lymphatic Medicine and the American Board of Internal Medicine.
 He is credentialed both as a Registered Physician in Vascular Interpretation (RPVI) and a Registered Vascular Technologist (RVT) by the American Registry of Diagnostic Medical Sonographers (ARDMS).
 Dr. Kuefner is a graduate of the University of Illinois College of Medicine.
-With over 29 years experience exclusively diagnosing and treating vein related disorders combined with his experience performing Endovenous Laser Ablations, ultrasound guided procedures, sclerotherapy procedures, VeinWave procedures and ultrasound evaluations, Dr. Kuefner qualifies as one of the most experienced and credentialed Phlebologists in the United States.
-Dr. Kuefner is a member of the American College of Phlebology, Chicago Medical Society, Illinois State Medical Society and American Registry of Diagnostic Sonographers.
+With over 30 years experience exclusively diagnosing and treating vein related disorders combined with his experience performing Endovenous Laser Ablations, ultrasound guided procedures, sclerotherapy procedures, VeinWave procedures and ultrasound evaluations, Dr. Kuefner qualifies as one of the most experienced and credentialed Phlebologists in the United States.
+Dr. Kuefner is a member of the American Venous and Lymphatic Society (formly the American College of Phebology), Chicago Medical Society, Illinois State Medical Society and American Registry of Diagnostic Sonographers.

 Cheri Sheehy is our front office manager, patient liaison and insurance advocate.
 Her experience is invaluable in assisting patients throughout the treatment process.
 Cheri will likely be the first person you will meet when you call our office.
 Her efforts are equally appreciated by our staff and patients alike.